SEMP/tp1_data_driven/README.md

 ## Notes

 - Downloaded data is stored in `data/` (excluded from git)
+- Extracted/processed data is stored in `extracted/` (committed to repository)
 - Database encoding automatically handles ISO-8859-1 to UTF-8 conversion
 - Files are processed in chronological order (2007 → 2025)
 - The database uses `row_id` as primary key (original `id` field has duplicates across years)